JohnNooney/BookMeetings/README.md

-# CMP 307 TayMark Book Meetings Application
+# TayMark Book Meetings Application
-This is a WPF application used for managing Ad Hoc meetings within the TayMark business.
+This is a WPF application used for managing Ad Hoc meetings within the TayMark business (fictional company).
 You are able to book a meeting and see meetings you have lined up for the day.
 This application is an effective representation of my skills with the MVVM design model, LINQ, and the WPF framework.

 **Portfolio link** for this project: https://docs.google.com/document/d/164M2t0-7pboDGiTLt_rsLQq0L29Phw5WUqawBN_sjqI/edit?usp=sharing